-Age managers need to be good role models through their conversations about height, weight and appearance by reinforcing positive, healthy messages around body image.
+Age managers need to be good role models through their conversations about appearance by reinforcing positive, healthy messages around body image.

 There are many good websites that contain up-to-date information and tools to assist age managers reinforce positive body image.
 Below are two (2) examples that age managers are encouraged to access: